-Last year, Elizabeth Gilbert (who wrote Eat, Pray, Love: One Woman’s Search for Everything Across Italy, India and Indonesia) spoke at a theatre in North Vancouver, BC – and it was sold out months in advance!
-Something like this – tickets to see a writer in action – would be one of the best gifts for writers, poets, and published authors.
+Last year, Elizabeth Gilbert (who wrote Eat, Pray, Love: One Woman’s Search for Everything Across Italy, India and Indonesia) gave a talk in Vancouver, BC – and it was sold out months in advance!
+Something like this – tickets to see a writer in action – would be one of the best gifts for writers and anyone who wants to write.

-In 73 Ways to Fire Up (or Just Fire!) the Muse, there are quips, tips, and inspiration for all types of writers, authors, and poets.
-A creative gift idea would be to email the writer a new quip or tip from the book every day or week.
-Intead of buying a book about writing and hoping he or she reads it, you can take an active role in encouraging the writer in your life — and perhaps motivating yourself to achieve your own dreams at the same time!
+In my ebook 73 Ways to Fire Up (or Just Fire!) the Muse, I listed quips, tips, and inspiration for all types of writers from professional writers and published authors.
+A wonderful gift is to buy this ebook and email your writer a new quip or tip from the book every day or week.
+Instead of buying a book about writing and hoping he or she reads it, you can take an active role in encouraging the writer in your life.

-There aren’t that many to choose from, but Writer’s Digest, The Writer, and Writing Magazine are popular.
+There aren’t that many to choose from, but Writer’s Digest, Writing Magazine, and The Writer are popular.
 If the writer you know already subscribes to a writing magazine, then you can simply extend the subscription.
 Or, subscribe to something different (The New Yorker, for instance) to take your writer out of her comfort zone.

 Gift cards to Chapters, Indigo, Amazon, etc

 Even a $20 Amazon Gift Card can buy several items at these stores – and the writer isn’t limited to books!
-Gift cards are versatile and easy, and can easily be one of the best gifts (though I admit it’s not exactly the most creative gift idea for writers, authors, or poets!).
+Gift cards are versatile and easy, and can easily be one of the best gifts (though I admit it’s not exactly the most creative gift idea for writers).

 The gift of writing time